 Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil.
 Before each use or daily Check the engine-oil level.
-Check the blade-brake-clutch operation.
+Ensure that the engine stops within 3 seconds after releasing the blade-control bar.
 Clean grass clippings and dirt from under the machine.
 Every 25 hours Replace the air filter; replace it more frequently in dusty operating conditions.
-Clean the blade-brake-clutch shield.
+Charge the battery for 24 hours (electric-start model only).
 Yearly Change the engine oil.
-Replace the blade or have it sharpened (more frequently if the edge dulls quickly) Clean the air-cooling system; clean it more frequently in dusty operating condition Refer to your engine owner's manual.
+Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
+Clean the air-cooling system; clean it more frequently in dusty operating conditions.
+Refer to your engine owner's manual.
 Refer to your engine owner's manual for any additional yearly maintenance procedures.
-Yearly or before storage Empty the fuel tank before repairs as directed and before yearly storage.
+Yearly or before storage Charge the battery for 24 hours (electric-start model only).
+Empty the fuel tank before repairs as directed and before yearly storage.